django-security-tutorials/hands-on-web-security-slides/student-handout/slides.md

 The `/` page needs the _user ID_ in order to customize itself.
 It might need other data, too; typically, it represents the "session data" as a Python dict, e.g.: ```{'user_id' 3}```

-There are two common ways to leverage cookies for this.

 ---

 ## Generate sessions as others

 ### Overview (3/4)

+There are two common ways to use cookies to store session data.

-One is to use a `session ID` cookie, where the contents of the cookie are a random number.
-Then when the server processes a request, it checks what _session data_ is associated with the session ID, loads that into memory, and hands it to the view function.
+One is to use a `session ID` cookie; the cookie contains a random number.
+When server processes a request, it checks what _session data_ is associated with the session ID, loads that into memory, and hands it to the view function.

-The other common way is to take the session data, e.g. `{'user_id': 3}`, turn that into text, and store the text in the cookie!
-This way, the server has to do less work -- it receives the raw session data.
+Another is to take the session data, e.g. `{'user_id': 3}`, turn that into text, and store the text in the cookie!
+This way, the server receives the raw session data.
 No need to look it up in a database from session ID to session _data_.

 ---
 ## Generate sessions as others